charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 Note: auto scrolling is useful in teaching or presentation situations.

 The __Custom Navigation Control Image__ operates as in a standard OpenSeadragon viewer.
-What differs here is the height of the navigation control image is fix at a readable height, and the width varies based on the aspect ratio of the scroll image.
+What differs here is the height of the navigation control image is fixed at a readable height, and the width varies based on the aspect ratio of the scroll image.
 This eliminates the problem of the navigation control image being so thin it is unusable.

-Annotations are implemented as a title area that when clicked toggles display the full text of the annotation.
+__Annotations__ are implemented as a title area that when clicked toggles display the full text of the annotation.

 The __prev scroll__, __next scroll__ and __show scroll with id:7137966__ buttons at the top of the page are external to the HandscrollViewer window.
 The __prev scroll__ and __next scroll__ buttons open the previous or next scroll image in the current list of scroll image objects.
 The __show scroll with id:7137966__ opens the scroll with id 7137966 in the current list of scroll image objects.
 (See the __DZI Images Metadata Objects Array `siteDziImages`__ section below).